 Antediluvian create a churning maelstrom of suffocating fog in the vein of Portal and Mitochondrion, and more than hold a candle to their contemporaries.
 Direct, attention-grabbing riffs are nowhere to be found, instead substituted by a blackened death barrage of fluctuating tremolo strumming and wailing pinch harmonics.
 There is virtually no build-up in the opening track bar a brief sample of what sounds like a demonic conjuration.
 You’re then caught totally off guard by a filthy, besmirching riff and some otherworldly guttural mumblings, courtesy of a man whose alias I have no idea how to pronounce.
 The music from this point on is utterly relentless, allowing small moments to breathe, but only with the malevolent intention of showing you what you’re missing and amplifying the torture.
-It may seem appropriate then, that the band is named after the period in biblical scripture which leads up to the destruction of mankind by virtue of The Deluge.
-Unlike many bands of today which opt for titles like “Splinterdi
+The music is cluttered and characteristically brutal, but not in cliché sense that is perpetuated by many bands today.
+Even down to the band’s name, Antediluvian demonstrate a distinct artistic vision, with an attention to detail to match.
+Unlike many bands of today which opt for names like “Splinterdi

-With their latest release, Antediluvian have cemented their place as among the forerunners of the new school of ultra-murky blackened death acts.
-Through the intelligent use of sub-par sound engineering, these guys have succeeded in creating a hellish aesthetic whilst weaving an impressive level of intricacy and song-writing into their chaotic compositions.
+With their latest release, Antediluvian have cemented their place as among the forerunners in the new school of ultra-murky blackened death acts.
+Through the intelligent use of sub-par sound engineering, these guys have succeeded in creating a hellish aesthetic whilst weaving an impressive level of intricacy into their chaotic compositions.
 A challenging and rewarding experience, this album is recommended for anyone a fan of all things gloomy and perverse.